We are pleased to chat to Sonia Esteve, the Clinical Director at VITA Reproductive Medicine.

 For egg donation, it is possible to just travel on one trip for 1 week, providing that prior to this either a skype or telephone consultation takes place with the medical team and the patient can carry out all relevant tests necessary in their home country and obtain the relevant medication.

-Egg donation has a success rate of 65% on one cycle and accumulative rate of 85%
+Egg donation has a success rate of 65% on one cycle and an accumulative rate of 85%

 6) Finally, since your clinic is in Benidorm, it must be very attractive to British patients who are concerned about language issues since many people from the UK come here on holiday.
 What does Benidorm have to offer apart from the weather and the sun?

 There are quiet hideouts on the Poniente (sunset) beach or you can stay on the livelier Levante (sunrise ) beach where the tourism infrastructure is more abundant.
-Snorkelling and scuba diving is excellent especially around Benidorm Island, however for the less sporty a boat trip can be taken to the island instead with a visit on a glass bottom boat.
+Snorkeling and scuba diving is excellent especially around Benidorm Island, however for the less sporty a boat trip can be taken to the island instead with a visit on a glass-bottom boat.
 There are 2 golf courses and plenty of land and water sports.